Last updated on June 10th, 2024 at 09:17 am

-South Africa is known for its complicated history, stunning vistas, rich musical heritage, inspiring leaders like Nelson Mandela, and even for its currency, the colorful rand.
+South Africa is known for its complicated history, stunning vistas, rich musical heritage, inspiring leaders like Nelson Mandela, and even its colorful rand currency.
 But there’s more to South African money than its beautiful banknotes.

 What currency does South Africa use?

-Here’s everything you need to know about South African money, including where you can use it and how to send money to South Africa the easy way.
+Here’s everything you need to know about South African money, including where you can use it and how to easily send money to South Africa.

 Introducing the South African rand

-The rand (abbreviated ZAR or R) is the national currency of South Africa.
-A single rand consists of 100 cents, and the currency is available as both coins and banknotes.
+The rand (abbreviated ZAR or R) is South Africa’s national currency.
+A single rand is worth 100 cents, and the currency is available as coins and banknotes through commercial banks across South Africa.
 The South African Reserve Bank (SARB) in Pretoria is the country’s central bank and is responsible for issuing and distributing South Africa’s money.

 The SARB celebrated its 100th birthday in 2021, so it’s the oldest central bank on the continent.
 Since introducing the rand in 1961, the SARB has controlled the design and creation of coins and banknotes.
-It prints the money locally through its subsidiary, the South African Bank Note Company (SABN).
+It prints the money locally through its South African Bank Note Company (SABN) subsidiary.

-Between 1961 and 1989, some smaller coin denominations, like the half-cent coin and the two-and-a-half cent coin, went out of circulation.
+Between 1961 and 1989, some smaller South African coin denominations, like the half-cent and two-and-a-half-cent coins, went out of circulation.
 The original banknotes have also been re-released several times over the years.

 The coins currently in circulation come in three different colors: